茶 (Chá) by land. Tea by sea.

 In addition to the US representative body mentioned above; in Canada they have the Tea and Herbal Association of Canada, in the United Kingdom their trade group is called the UK Tea & Infusion Association (UKTIA), for many European countries Tea and Herbal Infusions Europe is the representative body for tea (and herbal) packers, and for Ireland, there is the Irish Tea Trade Association.

-Also based in the UK is the Ethical Tea Partnership (ETP), which is a "not-for-profit organization that convenes the tea industry, development partners, NGOs, and governments to improve the lives of tea workers, farmers, and the environment in which they live and work.”
+Also based in the UK is the Ethical Tea Partnership (ETP), which is a "not-for-profit organization that convenes the tea industry, development partners, NGOs, and governments to improve the lives of tea workers, farmers, and the environment in which they live and work.”, and THIRST, transforming the tea industry with transparency.

 US, UK & EU Tea Growers